JuicyPlus/react-juicy-modal/README.md

 ### 4. Example

-You can run example by the command below, or just look at the source codes in the directory `exmaple`,
+You can run example by the command below, or just look at the source codes in the directory `exmaple`.

 ```bash
 yarn